phpconsole/phpconsole/README.md

 ## Security/privacy concerns

-It's been brought to my attention several times that developers are wary of sending sensitive data to some random server on the internet, which is completely understandable.
-To remedy that, one of the upcoming features is going to be **end-to-end encryption** (AES-256), encrypting data before it leaves developer's server and decrypting it in developer's browser.
-What this means is that (if encryption is enabled) phpconsole.com will **never** have access to plain-text version of data sent, it will also **never** store developer's key used to encrypt/decrypt data.
+It's been brought to my attention a number of times that developers are wary of sending sensitive data to some random server on the internet, which is completely understandable.
+This is why phpconsole supports **end-to-end AES-256 encryption**.
+You can provide a password using `encryptionPasswords` variable in your config file, which will be used to encrypt all data before it leaves your server.
+The data will be decrypted in your browser on [phpconsole.com](http://phpconsole.com/) after you provide the password.
+Don't worry, the password is never sent back to phpconsole's servers.
+Decryption happens in your browser before showing data on the screen.
+Phpconsole will **never** have access to plain-text version of data sent, it will also **never** store developer's key used to encrypt/decrypt data.

-I'd like to be very clear that I have no intention whatsoever to use your data in a way that you, the developer, wouldn't approve.

-Short term solution is to disable context with `context_enabled` (see "Configuration" section above) and remove your data from phpconsole.com's servers within project's settings when you're done working.

 If you have more questions about security of your data, you can reach me at peter@phpconsole.com .